 Resources and Clubs

 Our classrooms provide access to a number of computers, a wide variety of learning resources and books with a range of age and ability levels.
 Students can seek help and advice with their homework through the Homework Club provided by the LSAs at both Upper and Lower School lunchtimes.
 Additionally we offer three other lunchtime clubs (Craft Club, Game for a Laugh and Book Buddies) to encourage and facilitate further acquisition of social skills through different activities.
-Students are invited to attend and participate in group activities in order to gain experience and practise their social skills in a safe, unthreatening environment.
+Students are invited to attend and participate in group activities in order to gain experience and practice their social skills in a safe, unthreatening environment.

 If you have any questions and wish to contact the Learning Support Department at Great Baddow High School this can be done by telephoning the school office on 01245 265821 or by e-mailing: